Dear Your Teen:

 Also, brain science can be helpful here.
-At 17, your daughter’s frontal lobe — which is the region that handles restraint — hasn’t fully formed.
-We now know the human brain does not finish developing until sometime in our 20s.
+Your 17-year-old daughter’s frontal lobe—which is the region that handles restraint—hasn’t fully formed.
+We know the human brain does not finish developing until sometime in our 20s.
 If your daughter can’t yet make the right choice about alcohol, then locking the cabinet helps her by ensuring the alcohol is out of her easy reach.

 I’d also recommend an extended, calm conversation about the severity of her actions.
 What if she or another teenager ended up in the hospital?
 Or in a car accident?
 Help her see the potential consequences to her actions.

 Was there a punishment associated the first time she stole the alcohol?
 If not, that’s probably why she did it again.
-There were no repercussions or consequences.
+There needs to be punishment for a 17 year old drinking.
 Make sure you follow through with a consequence this time and help her understand what the future consequences will be for underage drinking.

 4. Consider where else she can get alcohol.

 Stealing alcohol from parents isn’t the only way teens can acquire it.
 As a parent, how do you feel about underage drinking at home with parental supervision?
 You may be surprised to know that a study found that one out of four parents thinks supervised underage drinking in their home is okay.
 And one in four teens has attended a party where minors were drinking in front of other adults.